zeeshankhan1981/pakistan-doctrine/README.md

 1. Place PDF reports in the `reports` directory
 2. Update the region page with a link to the new report

+## Maintaining the Democracy Tracker & Index

+- To update the timeline or index, edit the relevant section in `index.html` and update the data arrays in `scripts/infographics.js`.
+- Always cite reputable sources for new events or index changes.
+- Severity ratings and color codes should follow the legend in the homepage tracker.

 ## Contributing

 Please follow these guidelines when contributing: